nginxinc/template-repository/README.md

   - An explicit link back to the [Apache License 2.0](https://github.com/nginxinc/template-repository/blob/main/LICENSE)
   - An up to date copyright notice
 - Changelog placeholder.
 (Optional -- A changelog is recommended, but it is not required and can diverge in format from the placeholder here included.)
 - Codeowners placeholder.
-(Optional -- Codeowners is a useful GitHub feature, but not all repositories require them.)
+(Optional -- Codeowners is a useful feature, but not all repositories require them.)

+**Note:** If you created a public repository before this template became available (or you didn't know about it's existence), please include any missing files found here in your repository.
+There is no need if you have a private repository, but we still recommend you include all of the above scaffolding should the repository ever become public.

 ## How do I use this template?